I’ve earned a living from my online businesses for over a decade. I own three websites in different industries. Combined, they make over $1M annually.

 Affiliate marketing is growing in popularity as more and more businesses use it.
 Take a look at these stats:

-- Google trends data shows over a 200% search interest increase for “affiliate marketing”
+- There’s a 200% search interest increase for “affiliate marketing” (Google Trends)

 How Does Affiliate Marketing Work?

 Affiliate marketing involves two primary parties: the merchant (aka the product creator) and the affiliate marketer.
-Other groups come into play which we’ll get to shortly.
+In addition, other groups come into play which we’ll get to shortly.

-But first, let’s get to know the groups taking part in the affiliate equation.
+But first, let’s get to know the participating groups.

-There are 3 (sometimes 4) players in the game.
-We’ll start with you.
+There are three (sometimes four) players involved with affiliate marketing.
+So we’ll start with you.

 - The Publisher (that’s you).
 Your job is to tell your friends or readers about the product or service via a special link provided to you by the Seller or Affiliate Network.